-Serve based upon a defined percentage of impressions.
-Use this line item type for a "takeover" of a page or site, or when you want line items to evenly rotate regardless of impression volume.
+Serve based upon a defined percentage of impressions and a start and end time.
+Use this line item type for directly sold campaigns when your buyer wants to "takeover" a page or site.
+Can also be use to evenly rotate line items regardless of impression volume.

 - Standard (priority 6, 8, or 10)

-Serve based upon a defined impression goal.
-Use this line item type for directly sold campaigns with defined start and end dates and specific impression goals.
+Serve based upon a defined impression goal and start and end time.
+Use this line item type for directly sold campaigns when your buyer wants a specific number of impression to serve.
 Delivery pacing is adjusted to meet the defined goal.